garcia-nacho/garcia-nacho.github.io/_posts/DrugDiscovery.md

 }
 {% endhighlight %}

-Once the descritors from the SMILES in the test set are standarized we can procceed to predict the affinity of the drugs for the proteases.
+Once the descriptors extracted from the SMILES in the test set are standardized we can proceed to predict the affinity of the drugs for the proteases.{: style="text-align: justify"}

-Finally, we save the results in the disk every 1000 compounds and at the end of the proccess.
-Here is the code to do everything:
+Finally, we save the results in the disk every 1000 compounds and at the end of the process.
+Here is the code to do everything:{: style="text-align: justify"}

 {% highlight r %}
 #Screening